axel-paillaud/inventorio/README.md

 ![presentation-screenshot](https://github.com/axel-paillaud/vancraft/assets/85078268/345a29f4-39b9-4ec0-be09-819add1446b5)

 The site is available online [here]() (wip).
-You have access to a demo account, and the database is reset every hour.
+You have access to a demo account, and the database on this account is reset every hour.
 Please be respectful when editing data.

 See [here](#local-setup) for local setup.